Estate Planning with Friends of Trees

 - Real Estate.
 Your home or other property can help ensure that Friends of Trees is always there, planting trees, growing community.

 There is so much we can do that is bigger than ourselves, things that are positive and forward-thinking.
-Leaving a legacy that helps ensure the continuation of Friends of Trees’ programs that plant trees and grow community will help our planet and its inhabitants for generations to come.
+Leaving a legacy that helps ensure the continuation of Friends of Trees’ programs that plant trees, grow community, and fight climate change will help our planet and its inhabitants for generations to come.
 As Mohammed also shared, “Planting trees really will outlive us.
 The effort that you put is so small, the benefit is just gigantic.”

 Seed the Future Society